-A sample of freehold properties were revalued to market value in August 2018 by PM McGibbon & Co, Chartered Valuation Surveyors.
+Valuations were obtained for a sample of freehold properties in August 2018 by PM McGibbon & Co, Chartered Valuation Surveyors.
 These valuations have been prepared in accordance with the RICS statements of Asset Valuation Practice and Guidance Notes.
-No write down was required in the year to 31 March 2018 as the valuations support the Directors opinion that the current existing use value is higher than the market value.
+All UK properties were subject to a full professional revaluation by Lambert Smith & Hampton in August 2019.
+No write down was required in the year to 31 March 2019 as the valuations support the Directors opinion that the current existing use value is higher than the market value.
 All properties will be subjected to a full professional revaluation on 31 March 2023 in line with group policy on cyclical valuations.